amitofsk/dandy/docs/widgetApi.md

 ## VectorDisplay
 ### Description
-VectorDisplay displays three numerical values as a vector.
-Use this class to display velocity, magnetic field at a point, or other vector quantities.
-VectorDisplay is a child of class AnalogInDisplay.
+The `VectorDisplay` widget displays three numerical values as a vector.
+Use this class to display velocity, magnetic field at a point, or other vector quantities. `VectorDisplay` is a child of class `AnalogInDisplay`.
 ### Member Functions

 The constructor: